EdwinWenink/archive_fever/content/posts/13-Vim10Reasons.md

 Perhaps the best influence vim has on my workflow, is that *whatever* I do with Vim, it will indirectly be part of the bigger learning experience that Vim is.
 So Vim actually is a strong motivational factor for me.
 For example, taking notes is tedious, but now I see it as an opportunity to improve on my skills, and most importantly, enjoy the skills I have gathered so far.

-The only downside is that sometimes you go down the rabbit hole looking for new Vim trick.
+The only downside is that sometimes you go down the rabbit hole looking for new Vim tricks.

 I will write a follow-up post for some examples of how Vim helps me improve my efficiency.